freebasic/fbc/FreeBASIC/readme.txt

     - Translated the FMOD and BASS headers.
     - Wrote the fmod.bas test in the examples/sound directory.

-  o Sterling Christensen (sterling@engineer.com) - Project Member:
+  o Sterling Christensen (sterling@engineer.com) - Ex-Project Member:
     - Developer of the QB-like graphics library (later replaced by GFXLib2 in 0.11b)

   o Steven Hidy (subxero@phatcode.net):